To establish your Colorado corporation, the first step is to file your Articles of Incorporation with the Colorado Secretary of State.

 How to Get a Colorado Certificate of Good Standing

 A Certificate of Good Standing verifies that your Colorado corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You can obtain a Certificate of Good Standing in Colorado for free on the Secretary of State’s website.
 Use the website’s business database search page to find your corporation.
 Then, from the corporation’s summary page, select "Obtain Certificate of Good Standing."
 You may then save or print a PDF copy.